PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 ### How the plugin server works (apps and beyond)

 As mentioned earlier, our plugin server expanded to encompass much more than apps.
-It now handles all plugins, including apps which validate, process, format, and write event data to databases.
+It now handles all plugins, including apps that validate, process, format, and write event data to databases.
 The plugin server looks like this:

 ![Plugin server](../images/blog/how-we-built-an-app-server/plugin-server.png)